foxBMS/foxbms-1/documentation/sphinx/software_documentation/build-process/build-process.rst

 -----------------------------------

-The toolchain enables to build a library and then links against the library. it is possible to build and link multiple libraries to the binaries.
+The toolchain enables to build a library and then links against the library.
+It is possible to build and link multiple libraries into the binaries.

 The ``wscript`` in ``embedded-software\libs`` lists the libraries to be build.
 Libraries that should be build have to be listed here.
 Based on the example library ``testlib`` it is shown how to include a library in |foxbms|.

 .. note::
-    Infact the ``libs`` directory contains two test libraries (``foxbms-user-lib`` and ``my-foxbms-library``) in order to show how multiple libraries can be used.
+    In fact the ``libs`` directory contains two test libraries (``foxbms-user-lib`` and ``my-foxbms-library``) in order to show how multiple libraries can be used.
 The first example shows how to build one single library and in the second example it is shown, how to build and use more than one library.

 **General Setup**

-The ``wscript`` in ``embedded-software\libs`` lists in the function ``bld.recurse(...)`` the directories containg the sources for the to be build library (see line 11 in :numref:`libs_wscript`).
+The ``wscript`` in ``embedded-software\libs`` lists in the function ``bld.recurse(...)`` the directories containing the sources for the to be build library (see line 11 in :numref:`libs_wscript`).

 .. literalinclude:: ./../../../../embedded-software/libs/wscript